U.S. labor board approves McDonald's bid to settle case by franchise workers

 “McDonald’s is walking away with a get-out-of-jail-free card after illegally retaliating against low-paid workers who were fighting to be paid enough to feed their families,” the group said.

+Illinois-based McDonald’s said in a statement it was pleased with the decision which “allows our franchisees and their employees to move forward, and resolves all matters without any admission of wrongdoing.”

-Fight for $15 also said the NLRB decision may be invalid because board member William Emanuel, an appointee of President Donald Trump, took part despite his past work at a law firm that advised McDonald’s on some of the practices at issue in the case.
+Fight for $15 said the NLRB decision may be invalid because board member William Emanuel, an appointee of President Donald Trump, took part despite his past work at a law firm that advised McDonald’s on some of the practices at issue in the case.

 McDonald’s in the settlement proposed paying between $20 and $50,000 to individual workers.
 But an NLRB judge last year agreed with Fight for $15 that the proposal was inadequate and lacked important details.